CompTop/torch-tda/README.md

 conda activate bats
 ```

-If you want the development version of BATS.py, install it from source.
-Otherwise
+If you are installing `torch_tda` from the development version, please install the development version of BATS.py, install it from source.

+Otherwise, you can use the latest release of BATS.py
 ```
 pip install bats-tda
 ```